 When 2020 started, like most people, you may have gone through the motions and re-assessed how you want things to go in your life.
 You’ve probably set new resolutions for yourself and committed to a few things here and there.
 It could be about your job, your relationships, and the most commonly renewed one: your health, specifically, losing weight.

-Together with the pandemic, we all faced in 2020 and continuing in 2021, along with other important matters happening in the world, it’s definitely hard to stay on top of it all as well.
+Together with the pandemic, we all faced in 2020, 2021 and not into 2022, along with other important matters happening in the world, it’s definitely hard to stay on top of it all as well.

 Personally, I’ve never been a fan of any diet trend.
 I don’t count my calories and I don’t restrict any food.
 I like to keep it old school by eating the right portions and simply stopping when I am full.
 So far, I’m at a weight that I like and I’ve maintained it successfully.